lmcilroy/mrx/README.md

     calls as more input is processed.
 The final mix needs to do a few more cycles to ensure mixing is complete.

+AESHash2 (1024-bit)
+  - Similar to AESHash but also uses the aesenc instruction to mix across the full state to provide a 1024-bit hash.

 Included in this software suite is a command line tool 'mrx' that can use any of the above algorithms to generate hashes for a collection of files and also verify hashes to check integrity.
 The command also includes a